 Written by Simon Austin — October 1, 2019

-Having played alongside Danny Mills and Craig Bellamy in the Norwich City youth ranks, Martyn Pert realised his playing career was over by the age of 20.
+HAVING played alongside Danny Mills and Craig Bellamy in the Norwich City youth ranks, Martyn Pert realised his playing career was over by the age of 20.

 EUROPEAN ROAD TRIP